- Download our Moving to Belgium Guide (PDF)

-Expats can take comfort in the fact that the system of healthcare in Belgium is one of the most reputable and reliable in Europe.
-Hospitals and doctors in Belgium provide high quality medical services, pharmacies are widely available and emergency services are reliable.
+Expats can be reassured that the healthcare system in Belgium is one of the most reputable and reliable in Europe.
+Medical facilities and practitioners in Belgium adhere to high standards of care and hygiene.

-Unlike other countries with a definite split between public and private hospitals, the healthcare system in Belgium is divided between hospitals that are either public or non-profit, and private clinics which offer more general services.
+Pharmacies are widely available, and emergency services are reliable.
+The healthcare system in Belgium is divided between hospitals that are either public or non-profit and private clinics.

 Pharmacies and medicines in Belgium

 Pharmacies in Belgium are readily available and usually operate during regular working hours.
 Some pharmacies also operate 24 hours a day.
 A list of nearby pharmacies that are open after hours is frequently displayed in a closed pharmacy's window.